jostylr/event-when/newREADME.md

 ---
 <a name="handlers"></a>
-### handlers(arr events) --> obj evt:handlers
+### handlers(arr/fun/reg/str events, bool empty) --> obj evt:handlers

-Given a list of events, such as given by event listing, produce an object with those events as keys and the values as the handlers.
+Get listing of handlers per event.

+__arguments__

+* `events`.
+Array of events of interest.
+* `events`.
+If function, reg, or string, then events are genertaed by events method.
+* `events.
+Other including undefined.
+The events array used is that of all events,
+* `empty`.
+If true, it includes undefined events with handlers of null type.

+__return__

+Object with keys of events and values of arrays of Handlers.

 ---
 <a name="error"></a>